M-Talha-Saeed/gitexample2/README.md

-### A page to comolete a git example task on the gitignore file
+### A page to complete a git example task on the gitignore file